pantheon-systems/documentation/source/content/static-site-empty-upstream.md

 ### Are there platform features I can/cannot use with this?

-An Empty Upstream, behind the scenes, is essentially an empty Drupal environment.
+An empty Upstream, behind the scenes, is essentially an empty Drupal environment.
 All of the tools available to the Site Plan will be available.
 But, if you are only using static HTML, tools like Redis and New Relic are not utilized as no requests are being processed by PHP.

 ### Does traffic count the same way?